 What does r mean in math

-In mathematics, we use different types of letters variables for notation of different quantities.
-The letters include both capitalized as well as small letters for notation.
-The variables/ symbols are mainly used to denote variables, and some fixed quantities that we use in mathematics.
-We can use symbols like. is any number that can be found in the real world.
+In math we use letters of different types variables for the notation of different quantities.
+The letters contain capitalized letters as well as lower case for notation.
+The variables/symbols are used primarily for variables and some fixed quantities used in mathematics.
+Let’s use some symbols: is any number that we can find in the real world.
+If you need more interested info like that visit quick guider.

 Characterizing properties

-Real numbers are completely characterized by their fundamental properties that can be summarized by saying that they form an ordered field that is Dedekind complete.
-Here, “completely characterized” means that there is a unique isomorphism between any two Dedekind complete ordered fields, and thus that their elements have exactly the same properties.
-This implies that one can manipulate real numbers and compute with them knowing.
+Real numbers are fully defined by their basic properties which may be summarized by saying that they are an ordered field that is Dedekind complete.
+“Completely characterized” is intended to mean that for any two such Dedekind complete ordered fields there is a unique isomorphism between them, and hence that the elements of the two fields have exactly the same properties.
+This means one can work with real numbers and calculate on them knowing.

 What does R mean in math?